DRAP Pharmacovigilance Newsletter-August 2024

 Therapeutic Good(s) Affected: –

-Action InitiatedThe manufacturer has been directed to immediately recall the defective batches of affected products from the market.
-All pharmacists and chemists working at distributions and pharmacies should immediately check their stocks and stop supplying these batches of products.
+Action InitiatedThe manufacturers have been directed to immediately recall the defected batches of their products from the market.
+All pharmacists and chemist working at distributions and pharmacies should immediately check their stocks and stop supplying these batches of abovementioned product.
+The remaining stock should be quarantined and returned to the supplier/ company.

 Regulatory field force of all federating units (DRAP, Provincial Health Departments, and States) has also increased the surveillance in the market to ensure the effective recall of defective product(s).